Biosphere: Extent

 Every part of the planet, from the polar ice caps to the equator, features life of some kind.
 Recent advances in microbiology have demonstrated that microbes live deep beneath the Earth's terrestrial surface and that the total mass of microbial life in so-called "uninhabitable zones" may, in biomass, exceed all animal and plant life on the surface.
 The actual thickness of the biosphere on Earth is difficult to measure.
 Birds typically fly at altitudes as high as 1800 m and fish live as much as 8372 m underwater in the Puerto Rico Trench.

 There are more extreme examples for life on the planet: Rüppell's vulture has been found at altitudes of 11300 m; bar-headed geese migrate at altitudes of at least 8300 m; yaks live at elevations as high as 5400 m above sea level; mountain goats live up to 3050 m.
 Herbivorous animals at these elevations depend on lichens, grasses, and herbs.

 Life forms live in every part of the Earth's biosphere, including soil, hot springs, inside rocks at least 12 mi deep underground, and at least 40 mi high in the atmosphere.
-Marine life under many forms has been found in the deepest reaches of the world ocean while much of the deep sea remains to be explored.
+Marine life under many forms has been found in the deepest parts of the world ocean while much of the deep sea remains to be explored.